24 Sep 2014

 - 02 July 2012: Current NASA Administrator to Talk at TCD!: Charles Bolden, the current NASA administrator will give a talk titled 'Pushing the Limits to Achieve Success' in the Burke Lecture Theatre, TCD, on July 12th at 1pm.
-See this link for more details.
+S

 This 3-year PhD studentship includes an annual stipend of EUR 16,000, payment of tuition fees of EUR 6,100, and an annual travel award of approximately EUR 2,000.

 For general inquires and details of the application process, please contact Dr. Peter T. Gallagher (firstname.lastname@example.org) and/or Dr. Shaun Bloomfield (email@example.com).
 Further details on the research carried out in the group can be found at www.physics.tcd.ie/astrophysics.

 - 05 June 2012: TAP students visit ARG: Trinity Access Program (TAP) students, as part of their visits to different disciplines in Trinity, recently received astrophysics related talks in the Schrodinger Lecture theatre by Dr Gareth Murphy (DIAS) and Dr David Perez-Suarez (TCD).
 The highlight of the talks was a discussion on the recent transit of Venus which will not occur again until 2117.
 This event was a participation in the message to the future campaign organized by the Gloria-project.